-You are required to submit your research output to e-publications@UNE, the University's insitutional repository under the terms of the University's e-publications@UNE Deposit Collection & Acess Rule.
-More information about submitting a research output is available here.
+You are required to submit your research output to e-publications@UNE under the terms of the University's e-publications@UNE Deposit Collection & Acess Rule (link below).
+Also, see About ePublications (link below) for information on submitting a research output.

-The University also has an Open Access to UNE Research Publications and Data Policy, supported by Procedures.
+The University also has an Open Access to UNE Research Publications and Data Policy (link below) supported by Procedures (link below).
 Under the terms of this Policy:

 - UNE authors must submit their research outputs to e-publications@UNE;